DanielAzulayy/BucketsHunter/README.md

-# CloudHunter

-# CURRENTLY UNDER DEV!
+# CloudHunter - CURRENTLY UNDER DEV!

-CloudHunter is a tool to find Open Buckets, Misconfigured Permissions and dump bucket's contents.
+BucketsHunter is a tool to find Open Buckets, Misconfigured Permissions and dump bucket's contents.

 Will support the following: